1. What universal thing are you writing about?

 When most people write a book, it's the copy editor's job to be great at whatever language they're writing in (let's say English) and to help you sound smart and eloquent, and it is the proofreader's job to spot typos and fix mistakes.

 It's just that simple.
 But what happens before that?

 A developmental editor actually moves things along by re-shaping the story with a mixture of notes (comments, additions, and deletions) that guide the author through the revisions and the reader through the story.

-That's why when you partner with me (for editing, coaching, or ghostwriting), I work within a realistic timeframe to provide a one-of-a-kind writing experience for the development of your manuscript, synopsis, and author bio.
+That's why when you partner with me (for editing, coaching, or writing), we work within a realistic timeframe to provide a one-of-a-kind literary experience for the development of your manuscript, synopsis, and author bio.

 Our end result?
 To make all things beautiful!
 And together, we will.

 While following the rules drawn from established English usage, a writer has great flexibility in how to express a concept.
-Grammarly will never do that.
+Grammarly does not.

 Voice refers to the subject of the content written. (i.e. What is your "voice" in the space you're writing in?")
 Are you an educator?
 Recovering addict?
 In the medical field?

 What you write about is up to you.
 Don't let Grammarly change the way you tell it.

 Tone refers to the way the content has been written and focuses on the way it has been presented. (i.e. What "tone" does your writing take on when conveying the message?")
 Are you casually and opening sharing?
 Are you teaching or presenting to your readers?